Take It from Me (Jordan Davis song): Content and history

 Jordan Davis wrote the song with his brother, Jacob Davis, and Jason Gantt.
 Of the songwriting process, Jordan Davis said that his brother provided the idea of an "advice-seeking song", which he then chose to write "a little bit more literally".
 He also told Billboard that "is a song about the early stages of a relationship when it doesn't matter what she wants from you, she can take it -- your time, your shirts, anything -- she can have it.
 I think everybody has gone through that honeymoon phase of a relationship".

 Commercial performance

 The song reached number two on Billboards Country Airplay chart dated March 9, 2019, having been blocked from number one by Luke Combs's "Beautiful Crazy".
 On the Billboard Hot 100, it debuted at number 75 the week of January 12, 2019.
 Eight weeks later, it peaked at number 46 and stayed on the chart for thirteen weeks.
 It has sold 77,000 copies in the United States as of April 2019.
-It was certified double platinum by the Recording Industry Association of America (RIAA) on September 10, 2024.
+It was certified triple platinum by the Recording Industry Association of America (RIAA) on March 25, 2026.

 In Canada, the track debuted at number 97 on the Canadian Hot 100 the week of February 2, 2019.
 Seven weeks later, it peaked at number 67 and remained on the chart for ten weeks.
 It was certified triple platinum by Music Canada on May 11, 2023, denoting sales of over 240,000 units in that country.